soundpress/RulesOfNYC/docs/c00/index.rst

 (b) Inspection and testing notification.
 The owner or amusement park operator of a permanent amusement device must provide notice to the Department by phone, fax or email that the device is ready to be inspected and tested.
 Notice must be provided at least thirty (30) business days prior to the proposed date of inspection and test.

 Exception.
 Inflatable rides are not tested.
-Certificates of competency are issued instead, based on criteria described in paragraph (2) of subdivision (h) of Section 3005-03.
+Certificates of competency are issued instead, based on criteria described in paragraph (2) of subdivision (h) of 1 RCNY § 3005-03.

 (c) Fees.
 Refer to Section 28-112.8 of the Administrative Code for fees related to inspections and related required filings.